unpoly/unpoly/src/unpoly/pages/flashes.md

 Notification flashes
 ====================

-Use an `[up-flashes]` element to show confirmations, alerts or warnings.
+This page explains how to implement notification flashes for confirmations, errors or warnings.

 ![A confirmation flash, an error flash and a warning flash](images/flashes.png){:width='480'}